UpdraftFund/.github/profile/README.md

 Post an idea that would make your community or the world better.
 Support other people's ideas.
 If your idea or an idea you supported receives more support, you earn money.

-Ideas with the most support rise to the top and receive more views from the public and solution providers (drafters).
+Ideas with the most support rise to the top and receive more views from the public and people who can solve them.

 ### Fund solutions